alex-mitrevski/gym-ropod/README.md

 ## Usage

-A simple usage example for the environment is given below:
+A simple usage example for the environment is given below.
+In this case, we load the square world and add five obstacles to it.

 ```
 import gym
 launch_file = '/path/to/my_simulation_launch_file.launch'

 # create, render, and reset the environment
-env = gym.make('ropod-nav-discrete-v0', launch_file_path=launch_file)
+env = gym.make('ropod-nav-discrete-v0',
+               launch_file_path=launch_file,
+               env_type='square',
+               number_of_obstacles=5)
 env.render(mode='human')
 env.reset()